joshpbradley/missile-command/README.md

-# Text-Based Missile Command
+# Missile Command
 Project completed in 2019 - year 1 of MSci Computer Science degree.

-A recreation of Atari's classic arcade game, Missile Command (1980), developed for PC.
+A recreation of Atari's Missile Command (1980).

 This project is written in C and makes use of the ncurses library to support text-based graphics.

-The aim of the game is simple: enemy missiles fall from the sky and threaten your settlements and missile bases under your command; it is your job to protect these assets by intercepting these missiles with your own.
+The aim of the game is simple: to protect civilisation from enemy missile barrages by intercepting them with counter-missiles.

-Simply aim your mouse to decide where to launch a missile, and click to fire.
-Enemy missiles must be intercepted early, or they can fracture and double the threat.
-Try to earn as many points as possible by being efficient with your missile supply and protecting your assets.
+Simply aim your mouse to decide where to launch a missile, and left-click to fire.
+Enemy missiles must be intercepted early, or they can fragment.

-But, commander, be warned... after surviving an assault of enemy missiles, another wave will begin its approach.